lexxmark/qt-async/README.md

             {
                 // try to calculate value
                 runFn(progress, value);
-                // if no rerun was requested -> we good to exit if (!progress.resetIfRerunRequested())
+                // if no rerun was requested -> we are good to exit if (!progress.resetIfRerunRequested())
                     break;
             }